chs415009/Pymoney/README.md

 __1.__ <br>
 <img src="./readme pics/0 input money.png" width="800">

-* When you first start the program, you can input the money you have already.<br>
+* When you first start the program, you can input the amount of money you already have.<br>
 * You can also input a negative number.
 <br>